Golmaal Again: Plot

-A flashback narrated by Khushi explains how her boyfriend, Nikhil Surana, a young businessman and Jamnadas' nephew, killed him in order to obtain the orphanage in his name and demolish it for the construction of a site.
+A flashback narrated by Khushi explains that she was adopted by Col Chauhan and his wife.
+Her boyfriend, Nikhil Surana, a young businessman and Jamnadas' nephew, who is working with Vasu, had plans to obtain and demolish the orphanage in order to build an amusement park on the property.
+When Jamnadas found their layout he disagreed and threatened to change his will and give the money to Pappi instead, the two fought causing Nikhil to kill him in rage.
 Upon confronting him and threatening to go to the police, Khushi was strangled to death by Nikhil.
-With the help of Vasu Reddy, he managed to prove the killings to be accidents.
-However, Khushi's spirit came for help to Anna, who was surprised that the boys could see Khushi and eventually brought them to the house to help get justice for Khushi.
+With the help of Vasu and his henchmen, he managed to lie that their killings were accidents.
+However, Khushi's spirit came to Anna for help, who was surprised that the boys could see Khushi and eventually brought them to the house to help get justice for Khushi and save the orphanage.

-Back to the present, Gopal thrashes the goons sent by Vasu Reddy while the rest of the boys, who wanted to stay away from the matter, get emotionally convinced to stay.
+Back to the present, Gopal thrashes the goons sent by Vasu while the rest of the boys, who wanted to stay away from the matter, get emotionally convinced to stay.
 They convince Gopal to stop chasing the goons and later almost manage to scare Vasu into confessing the truth, but Nikhil arrives before they can and reveals that there is no evidence to prove him guilty.
 This leads to a fight, during which Khushi attacks and nearly kills Nikhil but is calmed down by Anna, and Vasu convinces Nikhil to confess.
-With the orphanage saved, Khushi's spirit departs to heaven after bidding goodbye to the boys and Anna.
+With the orphanage saved, Khushi's spirit bids goodbye to the boys and Anna and departs to heaven.